ricardoburgosSV/javaFX_Demo/README.md

 # JavaFX DEMO

-JavaFX demo for item selection using dual lists.
+This is a JavaFX demo for item selection using dual lists.

+march-2020